laiszig/laiszig/README.md

 - 🥅 2021 Goals: Get a Junior job as a developer (✅)
 - 🥅 2022 Goals: Graduate (✅) and get a certification (✅)
 - 🥅 2023 Goals: Java SE 8 Programmer I 1Z0-811 (  )
+- 🥅 2024 Goals: Post-Grad in Java Architecture and Development (  )

 ### Languages and Tools: